 This painless screening is done in August for incoming first year SOM students.
 Testing takes about 20 minutes from start to finish.
 A Wellness Center staff member will conduct a test to assess for hearing loss in either ear.

 Physical Health & Injury Prevention

 Musicians may be at risk of musculoskeletal or repetitive use injuries from time demands of their practice and performance.
 Our team of healthcare providers works with SOM students to emphasize injury prevention, with special focus on the upper extremities and spine.
 If you experience an injury, schedule an appointment with Dr. Harsha for evaluation and treatment.
 If you need rehabilitation, athletic training staff professionals may be able to give a home exercise program.
 Some individuals need physical therapy services which are available in the Greencastle community.
 Staff will assist with referral arrangements when needed.

 Vocal Screening & Education

 A baseline voice evaluation is an important part of the wellness plan for student or professional vocalists.
-All student vocalists can take advantage of this opportunity, which includes an interview with a trained speech language pathologist specializing in identifying and treating vocal pathologies.
+All student vocalists can take advantage of this opportunity, which includes an interview with a trained speech language pathologist (SLP) specializing in identifying and treating vocal pathologies.
 Lifestyle behaviors and habits are discussed and analyzed, while valuable information to help maximize vocal potential while limiting overuse injury is provided.
-Results will be compiled into a readable report for you, your professors, and your parents.
+Ear, Nose and Throat (ENT) physicians are available by referral if recommended by DePauw Health providers.